BradHutchings/Mmojo-Server-v1/README.md

 1. Create `mmojo-server-one` executables that run anwhere.
 This was the main goal of the [llamafile project](https://github.com/Mozilla-Ocho/llamafile) project, which inspires me.

-   I also want to create `mmojo-server` executables targeted at specific platforms and operating systems, and supporting GPU and NPU computation as llama.cpp does with the same source code, similar packaging, and deployment conventions.
+   I also create `mmojo-server` executables targeted at specific platforms and operating systems, and supporting GPU and NPU computation as llama.cpp does with the same source code, similar packaging, and deployment conventions.

    Easy button: Start with `mmojo-server-one`.
 When you get your installation working, build and install `mmojo-server` optimized for your device.